The pros and cons of equity release

 5. Your entitlement to state benefits may be affected

-If you're receiving a state pension or universal credit, your benefits may be affected when you release equity from your home, as it will increase your income.
+If you're receiving a state pension or universal credit, your benefits may be affected when you release equity from your home as it will increase your income.

-On the other hand, your current credit score won't affect your eligibility for equity release – the amount of tax-free cash you can release simply depends on your age and the value of your property.
+On the other hand, your current credit score won't affect your eligibility for equity release – the amount of tax-free cash you can release mostly depends on your age and the value of your property.

 Who can tell you if equity release would affect your benefits?

-Ask the Department of Work and Pensions, or Citizens Advice how releasing equity might affect your state pension or entitlement to benefits.
+Ask the Department of Work and Pensions or Citizens Advice how releasing equity might affect your state pension or entitlement to benefits.
 Age Partnership's advisers are also qualified to advise you on this.

 Speak to an equity release specialist